 Thanks to his advanced training in cornea, cataract, and glaucoma surgery, Dr. Lee has extensive experience in dealing with complex surgical problems involving the front part of the eye.
+As a result, he is the one of the only surgeons in Northern California offering the artificial iris implant.
 When he was at the University of Washington, other eye surgeons throughout the Pacific Northwest, Alaska, and Hawaii sent him their most complex cases.
 He now brings this background to the Bay Area.

 Whenever possible, it is preferable to use the lens capsule, the natural envelope inside the eye, to hold the artificial lens in position.
 However, if there is damage to the support structures inside the eye, it is sometimes necessary to suture the artificial lens instead.
 Depending on the anatomy of your eye, Dr. Lee may suture the lens either to the iris, the colored part of the eye, or the sclera, the white part of the eye.